 My Greatest Failure: Danpei Tange became a drunkard after the boxer who he spent years training for the championship threw the fight for money.

-Obfuscating Stupidity: Not so much as stupidity as an act: Carlos Mendoza purposely struggled against his first Japanese opponents because no matter what country he goes to, nobody is willing to fight him once they see how powerful he is.
+Obfuscating Stupidity: Not so much as stupidity as an act: Carlos Rivera purposely struggled against his first Japanese opponents because no matter what country he goes to, nobody is willing to fight him once they see how powerful he is.

 Self-Made Orphan: Asian-Pacific Champion Ryuhi Kin once killed a man over a misunderstanding.
 He then realized that said man was his father.
 The incident scarred him so much that he was left with a phobia of blood.